This post may contain affiliate links.

 Step 1: Prepare the Eggplants and Potatoes

 First, bring a pot of water to a boil and preheat the oven to 400°F. Slice the potatoes and eggplants into 1/2-inch thick pieces.
-Brush olive oil on the eggplants and coat the baking sheet with cooking spray.
+Brush the eggplants with olive oil and roast them in the oven.

-Place the eggplants on the baking sheet and roast them for 20 minutes, or until they are cooked and golden brown.
+Place the eggplants on the baking sheet and roast them for 20 minutes until they are cooked and golden brown.
 Meanwhile, boil the potato slices for about five to seven minutes, or until they are fork-tender but not falling apart.
+Drain and set them aside.

 Step 2: Prepare the Meat Sauce